-The Inns of Court College of Advocacy (ICCA) has just hosted a successful one-day-training event focusing on the handling of expert witnesses.
-The syllabus was created in consultation with a number of Specialists Bar Associations (SBAs).
+The Inns of Court College of Advocacy (ICCA) will be hosting three one-day conferences on the handling of expert witnesses, the syllabus for which has been created in consultation with a number of Specialists Bar Associations (SBAs).

 About the training

-- Forensic Psychiatry Evidence – Delegates had the opportunity to cross-examine experienced forensic psychiatrists.
-The learning was based on the Crane v Brown case study.
+- Psychiatry – The medical negligence practice session will provide delegates with the opportunity to cross-examine an experienced psychiatrist.
+The learning will be based on the Crane v Brown case study.

 Booking your place